lau/phoenix_calendar/README.md

 with Phoenix HTML.
 This will solve errors such as:
 `protocol Phoenix.HTML.Safe not implemented for %Calendar.DateTime`

+## Elixir 1.3 and Calendar 0.16+

+*For Calendar 0.16.0 and up, this library is not needed.*

 ## Example installation with Calendar, Phoenix and Ecto

 Add `:phoenix_calendar` and `:calecto` to your deps function